segunak/SegunAkinyemi.com/docs/_posts/2022-06-21-favorite-quotes.md

 > Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.
 >
 > <cite>[James 1:27](https://www.biblegateway.com/passage/?search=James+1%3A27&version=NIV){:target="_blank"}</cite>

+> It is the mark of an educated mind to be able to entertain a thought without accepting it.
+>
+> <cite>[Aristotle](https://en.wikiquote.org/wiki/Aristotle#:~:text=It%20is%20the%20mark%20of%20an%20educated%20mind%20to%20be%20able%20to%20entertain%20a%20thought%20without%20accepting%20it.){:target="_blank"}</cite>

 > Money will never be, and has never been, the mark of God's approval on someone's life.